BenSeddikMehdi/BandPass_Filter/README.md

 # BandPass_Filter
 I implemented a BandPass Filter of 2nd Order into simulink by using Analog components : Resistors and Capacitors.

-To achieve this goal, I started by implementing the LowPass and HighPass filters separately and ended up adding an amplifier to amplify my signal.
+To achieve this goal, I started by implementing the LowPass and HighPass filters separately and ended up by adding an amplifier to amplify my signal.

 Circuit of BandPass :